solidi/writing/31-deconstructing-my-reading-habits.md

 ![Part 1](images/31-01.png)

 There are many routes to how I discover books.
 I am radically open to recommendations, and in some instances, I openly ask others.
 Book recommendations are also sourced from *asynchronous mentorship* — listening carefully to podcasts, YouTube, or crawling Amazon adjacent book recommendation lists.
+If the recommendation is *timely* and has a heighted *return on discovery*, I will commit to reading the book.

 ## My Idling Time is Where Most Reading Occurs

 My reading habits are sporadic.
-Most reading occurs in a gap of time where I am sitting or idling.
+Most reading occurs in a gap of time when I am sitting or idling.
 Scheduling this time is usually not sustainable.
 The most crucial point is that I am reading at least a few pages a day, even if it’s not chunked (such as reading one full chapter in a sitting).
 The books are usually with me, and I prefer the physical book over a digital format to keep focused.

 ![Part 2](images/31-02.png)

 # When Reading, I Note What is Interesting

 I do not entirely understand my “interesting” scale, but I know how they appear in the text.
-These artifacts are impactful quotes, an interesting idea, or applied application.
+These artifacts are impactful quotes, interesting ideas, or applied applications.
 Things that are **terse and succinct** positively engage me.
 I thought about this one for a while where interest originated and gave up noting the values, morals, and beliefs of my upbringing, culture, and experiences.
 From a skillset point of view, my “interesting” are points of detail, procession, and novel application methods.

 ![Part 3](images/31-03.png)